 Advice to herbal medicine shops

 Many traditional herbal products (such as Chinese herbal products) are on the borderline between medicines and other product categories such as foods or cosmetics.
-As different legal requirements apply to medicines, foods or cosmetics, it is important that you are clear about the category into which your products fall.
+As different legal requirements apply to these different product types it is important that you are clear about the category into which your products fall.
 The legal requirements governing these products are enforced mainly by trading standards services and by the Medicines and Healthcare products Regulatory Agency (MHRA).

 There are further requirements in relation to claims made about the product, quantity markings, pricing, and consumer rights.